 Travelling with friends can be intense – you spend an awful lot of time together, and so group tours provide the perfect balance for this.

 Full confession, I’m not a particularly confident traveller.
 I find having the security of the local knowledge reassures me.
 I wouldn’t have felt comfortable travelling around Central America on my own; we transitted though some of the less desirable places – but our wonderful CEO kept us in check the whole time.
-I like knowing that the accommodation is sorted and going to be ok in each location.
-I like having the reassurance of someone telling me when to get off a train.
-I like being told that the less desirable looking restaurant I am about to enter into does THE BEST THAI FOOD ever and it’s is where all the locals eat.
+It’s nice knowing that the accommodation is sorted and going to be ok in each location.
+Having the reassurance of someone telling me when to get off a train.
+The knowledge that being told that the less desirable looking restaurant you might be about to enter into does THE BEST THAI FOOD ever and it’s is where all the locals eat.

 This is particularly important for me when I am travelling on my own.
 I have a tendency to withdraw when I don’t feel comfortable, and this means I can sometimes miss out on things.
 But being on a group travel tour, means I am more than happy to try to new things, go to new places and experience everything and anything.
 I am with my new found friends and I am reassured it is safe, reputable and also ethical.